AlmuhannadK/CRUD-API-SPRINGBOOT/README.md

-#A simple CRUD API application using Java Spring Boot.
+##A simple CRUD API application using Java Spring Boot.
-## This project will be a building block for a more complex backend application
+Will be a building block for a more complex backend project later